sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-2/index.md

 Many parents see lots of vivid false information about post-vaccine sequelae.
 I bet that almost none of them know about this *very real* and utterly devastating effect of the *virus itself*.

-# If we don't act, it will very bad
+# If we don't act, it will be very bad

 As vaccination rates continue to drop, epidemiologists have been sounding increasingly loud warnings.
 [Kiang et al.](https://doi.org/10.1001/jama.2025.6495) modelled re‑emergence under declining vaccination scenarios and found that at today's state‑level coverage, measles may become endemic again.
 Their model shows that a further 50% drop in childhood vaccination over 25 years would yield ~51 million measles cases (plus 10 million rubella cases and more than 4.3 million polio cases), more than 10 million hospitalizations, and ~160,000 deaths.
 Because these diseases are so contagious, the effect of declining vaccination rates is highly non-linear.
 Even a 10% drop plausibly translates into millions of additional cases and thousands of preventable deaths over a generation.

-# What can be done about this looming disaster?
+# I'm trying to do something about this looming disaster

 I'm exploring ways to help stem the rising tide of vaccination refusal and spare a generation of children from deadly preventable diseases like measles.
 Specifically, I hypothesize that LLMs can help with this problem.
 I suspect that their encyclopedic knowledge, infinite patience, and ability to be resolutely non-judgmental can be a powerful force for good here.